DAY 1: Arrive in Alba

 We are always more than happy to tailor our standard itineraries to suit.
 Just let us know what you would like and we will be happy to arrange your tailor made holiday.

 This walking tour is graded Easy to Moderate.
 The walks are through vineyards and along uneven footpaths, mule tracks and small gravel roads (strade bianche).
 The trails through the vineyards can get slippery, muddy and heavy-going when wet or after it has rained.
-Daily walks are of 3 to 7 hrs with an average ascent and descent of 300 - 400m.
-On most days there is an easier option walk in which case the longest day would be five hours and most days 3 to 4.5 hours.
+Daily walks are of 2 to 6.5 hrs with an average ascent and descent of 300 - 400m.
+On most days there is an easier option walk, with most days 3 to 4.5 hours.
 The toughest day where there is just one walk available is Day 6, with an ascent of 681m, approx. duration is 6.5hrs.

 Some of the walks on this trip are way marked but many are not and you will need to follow the route notes and maps supplied.

 This holiday is available for solo walkers but we would recommend that you are more experienced in walking and navigating alone.
 If you are travelling solo the holiday is more expensive as some costs are not shared.